 Midea WHS-199BSS1 Compact Single Door Kegerator Beer/Beverage Refrigerator and Dispenser, 4.9 Cubic Feet, Black with Stainless Steel Door

 Here are several useful shopping tips for buying cheap kegerators:

 Consider the amount of space you are willing to dedicate to a kegerator.
 Budget kegerators are rather small.
 You can fit one easily into a house or an apartment.
 Still, it’s highly recommended to check out size dimensions before purchasing.

 Buy a kegerator with a beer tap hole to fit the keg to the dispenser.
 You can technically build a hole on your own, but that’s only possible with some devices.

 Pay attention to the capacity either.
 Most budget kegerators do not support oversized kegs.
 Almost all only support US standard size kegs.
 So, make sure your keg actually fits inside the kegerator before buying.

 If you need the kegerator to be portable, that’s a feature to consider as well.
 There are a number of budget kegerators listed above that comes with caster wheels for mobility.

 Make sure the housing is stainless steel.
-Otherwise, you will have to spend significant amount of time cleaning the rust and other oxidization buildup out of your keg system.
+Otherwise, you will have to spend a significant amount of time cleaning the rust and other oxidization buildups out of your keg system.